TDennedy/Huestongeek-a-Software-Development-CO/backend/README.md

 ## Installation

-After cloning, run a Maven install with the following command:
+1. After cloning, build with the following command:

 ```
 mvn clean install spring-boot:repackage
 ```

-`target` directory will now contain an executable jar named `hiking-backend-0.0.1-SNAPSHOT.jar`.
-Run it as follows:
+2. `target` directory will now contain an executable jar named `hiking-backend-0.0.1-SNAPSHOT.jar`. **Before running anything**, configure `src/main/resources/application.properties` according to the instructions provided in it.

+3. `cd target` and run the app (`hiking-backend-0.0.1-SNAPSHOT.jar`) as follows:

 ```
 java -jar hiking-backend-0.0.1-SNAPSHOT.jar
 ```

-**NOTE: You will need to configure the `application.properties` file and add the proper credentials to correctly connect to the target database.**

 Java 19 is recommended, or if possible, GraalVM Java 19.